nicole-tan/Cornell-VEL/README.md

 # Cornell Virtual Engagement Lab

 ##Tracking
-The tracking section uses Unity and C# scripts to create a single CSV file that records the time and date stamps, position, and rotation of the HTC Vive headset as well as the left and right controllers.
+The tracking section uses Unity and C# scripts to create a single CSV file that records the date-time stamps [to the millisecond for accuracy], position, and rotation of the HTC Vive headset as well as the left and right controllers.
 If the time is the same for recorded output, it will be displayed in the CSV file in the order head, left controller, right controller (the body part is also notated at the end of each recorded line).

 ###General
 The outputted information is determined by an absolute coordinate system, indicated by the ball at the center of the screen.